 - The EUTM and the national registration must be in the same ownership; ownership by a related company is not sufficient;

 - The national registration must not have lapsed at the time that seniority is claimed;

 - The seniority claim will be lost if the earlier trade mark is declared invalid or if it is revoked with effect prior to the filing date or priority date of the EUTM.

 Details of the national registrations are submitted to the EUIPO2 (or via the World Intellectual Property Organization for International Registrations).
 Usually the EUIPO will itself check the data from the websites of the national trade mark offices, but sometimes they will request supporting documentation.

 When can seniority be claimed?

-Although there are costs in claiming seniority, it is usually desirable to claim seniority on application, particularly if the prior rights are significant, as this may act as a deterrent to those who might have contemplated opposing the application had they not been made aware of the prior rights.
+Although there are costs in claiming seniority, it is usually desirable to claim seniority on filing the application, particularly if the prior rights are significant, as this may act as a deterrent to those who might have contemplated opposing the application had they not been made aware of the prior rights.